Last Updated on

 Kids Activity Tracker Reviews

-Ranging from basic trackers with kid-sized bands to colorful, extremely interactive fitness trackers verging on smartphones, you can choose the right one by deciding how much you want to track.
+Fitness trackers for kids are designed with kid-sized bands to colorful, extremely interactive fitness trackers verging on smartphones, you can choose the right one by deciding how much you want to track.
 Some have sleep trackers, most have challenges, and others have educational value.
 Let’s run through our top picks.

 Garmin Vívofit Jr. 2